Welcome to my world

 Welcome to my world 〰️ ~~~~~~ 〰️ The Queer World of Lucas Morneau 〰️ ~~~~~~ 〰️ Stay for a while and enjoy a nice drink 〰️ ~~~~~~ 〰️

-Photograph by the amazing Annie France Noël
+Photograph by Annie France Noël

-Morneau has won multiple awards and honours, including the 2016 BMO 1st Art Award for Newfoundland and Labrador, the 2018 Cox & Palmer Pivotal Point Grant, the 2018 and 2021 Scotiabank New Generations Photography Award Shortlist, and the 2024 Sobey Art Award Longlist.
+Morneau received the 2016 BMO 1st Art Award for Newfoundland and Labrador and the 2018 Cox & Palmer Pivotal Point Grant.
+They were shortlisted and longlisted for several awards including the 2018 and 2021 Scotiabank New Generations Photography Award Shortlists and the 2024 Sobey Art Award Longlist.
 They have also received multiple grants from the Canada Council for the Arts, ArtsNL, and ArtsNB.
+Morneau graduated with a Bachelor of Fine Arts from Memorial University of Newfoundland—Grenfell Campus (2016) and a Master of Fine Arts from University of Saskatchewan (2018).